jonaskgandersson/jWrite/test/README.md

 Run test by using MU_RUN_TEST(test_name)

-Use assertion macro for test
+Use assertion macro for test.
-This will set failed count and print result of test, assertions will end current test but not all tests.
+This will set failed count and print result of test, assertions will end current. test but not all tests.